saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-06-If-Rust-game-engines-were-cars.md

 \- Yeah!
 I'm super excited!!<br/>
 \- Why don't you take me for a ride?<br/>
 \- Well... it has a small... usability problem.<br/>
-\- Huh?<br/>
+\- Which is?<br/>
-\- It doesn't have two wheels.<br/>
+\- It's missing two wheels.<br/>
 \- WAT!!<br/>
 \- Yeah, they don't produce such accessories.<br/>
 \- WAAAAAAAAAAAAAT!!
 But... how do you drive it?<br/>
-\- "Drive" it?
-What do you mean?<br/>
-\- Huh?
-I mean... going around with it, in the streets.<br/>
+\- I've called some experts to have a look at the car!
+They said that the car is brilliant!<br/>
+\- Uh... and did they fix it?<br/>
+\- Fix it?
+Why should I fix it?<br/>
+\- The wheels... you can't drive without them.<br/>
-\- Aaah... that.
-Nobody does that here, man!
-They do it in the village across the river, and they ended up getting this odd square heads.
-But I'm taking care of it anyway, don't worry...<br/>
+\- Driving?
+Who cares about driving?
+Cars are for modding, man!!
+Nobody drives cars.
+Some crazy people drive them in the village across the river, but they're really weird - they look like blocky.
+Anyway, I'm taking care of the problem, don't worry...<br/>
 \- Phew!
 You had me for a moment.<br/>
-\- ... they're producing a gold-plated steering wheel; I've already ordered it!<br/>
+\- ...
+I'm modding the steering wheel!<br/>

 Bar goes back to his segfaults.